hannan-abdul/typescript-react-todo-list/README.md

-This is simple ToDo list application maker.# typescript-react-todo-list
+This is simple ToDo list application maker.
+Build with React and Typescript.